vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

 - 2021-10-25 16:47 Worked for 1 hour and 30 minutes.
 I have done:
   - Fixes with the attack system, now you can attack and win against them and it resets after each battle
   - A xp checker has been added so it checks after each battle if you've reached a certain amount of xp and will increase your level if it has

+- 2021-10-29 17:38 Worked for 1 hour and 15 minutes.
+I have done:
+  - Added defend move that negates some damage
+  - Changed some code around the levelling system to make it more refined
+  - The battle properly ends now when either you or the enemy loses all health, win = xp while loss = nothing